 “Arghhhh!
 Conflict.
 Conflict is hard.
 Conflict will ALWAYS hard.
 Hunker down and get used to feeling awful!!!”

 I used to think that conflicts are bad and hard.
 Then I realized conflicts are only hard because I have conflict anxiety.
-And conflict anxiety can be unlearned.
 Once I unlearned my conflict anxiety, conflicts became fun an interesting.

 When I became conflict-chill, something awesome happened: I got curious.